 - how these parameters affect each other when they are moving together.

-The result is a set of unique preset + sequence pairs that are fully re-usable, customizable for the ongoing music situation and are also great tools for experimentation and learning.
+The result is a set of unique preset + MIDI sequence pair that are fully re-usable, customizable for the current music situation (you can change the tempo, note length, velocity, transpose, fit to different scale, etc.) and are also great tools for experimentation and learning.

 This is what Synthmorph about - the next level in organic MIDI & synthesizer preset design.